BestTimesToVisit.com Logo

 safety

-Be aware of ocean conditions and heed all warning signs.
-Rip currents can be dangerous, and not all beaches are safe for swimming.
-If you're unsure, ask a lifeguard or a local.
-Never turn your back on the ocean, and always respect its power.
+Be aware of ocean conditions and heed all warning signs, especially at less-trafficked beaches.
+Rip currents can be dangerous, and it's always best to swim where lifeguards are present.
+Never turn your back on the ocean, and if you get caught in a current, swim parallel to the shore.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.